 Finally we have the logpath.
 This will tell fail2ban what log to read for it’s decision making.

 Now once you have changed this configuration to your liking, all you need to do is save the changes you did and exit the file.
 Once out, simply restart the fail2ban service to activate it.
 You may also want to run a ‘chkconfig on’ on the service to ensure it runs at boot time.

 In the future, when adding new services onto the a server (like FTP, email, etc.) make sure you check your fail2ban configuration!

-Thank you for reading this article, please check out our other related articles below or learn more about our reliable HIPAA cloud storage hosting solutions.
+Thank you for reading this article, please check out our other related articles below or learn more about our reliable dedicated server hosting solutions.